lkschubert8/sloth/NOTES.md

 indices on fields are stored as b trees with pointers to their respective node (and potentially pointers to their location on disc)

 How to implement transactions witthout having duplicate?
 Make a shadow set that unions to the real data?
 Make's things slower I think?

+how to implement other constraints on data (unique, comparisons) how to implement computed fields